U.S. Government Bonds Fade After North Korea Backs Off Threats

 ADVERTISEMENT

+"The overall economic picture is hitting the 'sweet spot' of causing enough uncertainty about inflation to delay the next Fed hike while offering enough strength to keep the hopes for 2018 hikes alive," Aaron Kohli, interest-rate strategist at BMO Capital Markets, wrote in a note.

+The day's developments sent Treasurys to their second consecutive session of declines.
+Some traders said a bond sale from Amazon.com put additional pressure on prices.

-Later Tuesday, Amazon.com is expected to sell up to $16 billion of senior unsecured notes to help fund its planned acquisition of Whole Foods Market, according to Moody's Investors Service.
+Amazon.com was set Tuesday afternoon to sell $16 billion of bonds to help fund its planned acquisition of Whole Foods Market, marking the fourth largest corporate bond deal of the year, according to Dealogic.
 Large corporate-debt sales can weigh on Treasurys as underwriters sell government debt to neutralize unwanted swings in interest rates and fund managers look to free up cash to absorb the new bonds.

-The deal would be Amazon's fourth bond issuance, according to Moody's, and is expected to be the fourth-biggest bond sale of the year.

 Sam Goldfarb contributed to this article.